memfault/interrupt/_posts/2024-05-16-practical_zephyr_west.md

 - Host dependencies such as `python`, `cmake`, `ninja`, etc., as explained in Zephyr's [Getting Started guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies)
 - An installation of the _Zephyr SDK_, containing the architecture specific toolchain.
 Zephyr's official documentation includes a dedicated section on the [Zephyr SDK](https://docs.zephyrproject.org/latest/develop/toolchains/zephyr_sdk.html) and its installation instructions.
 The _Zephyr SDK_ does **not** contain Zephyr's _sources_!

 > **Note:** Yes, the inconsistent use of the term "SDK" is quite annoying.
-While Zephyr uses _SDK_ exclusively for refering to the toolchain, I'd claim that an SDK typically also includes source code.
+While Zephyr uses _SDK_ exclusively for referring to the toolchain, I'd claim that an SDK typically also includes source code.

 The host tools are typically in your `$PATH` - at least for the executing terminal.
 For pointing Zephyr's build process to your installed SDK you can use the two environment variables [`ZEPHYR_TOOLCHAIN_VARIANT`](https://docs.zephyrproject.org/latest/develop/env_vars.html#envvar-ZEPHYR_TOOLCHAIN_VARIANT) and [`ZEPHYR_SDK_INSTALL_DIR`](https://docs.zephyrproject.org/latest/develop/env_vars.html#envvar-ZEPHYR_SDK_INSTALL_DIR).